suren-atoyan/yerevancoder.github.io/src/pages/2018-03-13-how-yerevan-coder-works/index.md

 and [markdown](https://en.wikipedia.org/wiki/Markdown).
 To learn `git`, you need practice and we use it so that we can save the blog posts to the github repo and make pull requests (a request for someone to accept your work into a master copy of the source code).
-I recommend looking at this interactive website for learning [git](https://learngitbranching.js.org/).
-For markdown, look at other blog posts and keep this [cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) open.
+I recommend looking at this interactive website for learning [git](https://learngitbranching.js.org/) and our own blog [post](https://yerevancoder.com/2018-02-18-git-and-github/).
+For markdown, look at the source code of other blog posts and keep this [cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) open.

 ## How to write a blog post